jalberse/machine_checker/README.md

 ### TODO

+- Make a trello board
-- Test machine construction (simple and dynamic)
+- Unit tests for machine construction
+- Construct DFA from file
 	- Define .csv format
-- UML class/sequence diagrams
-- ...
+	- New DFA constructor
 	- Let user define the .csv file as an optional parameter
-- Run against a batch of examples/counter-examples
+- Run against a batch of examples/counter-examples to determine correctness
+	- User classification of examples
+	- Batch == store examples/read from file, I think
+- Equivalence testing with RegEx
+- Equivalence testing with other DFAs
 - Graphical interface
+- Context free grammars and deterministic pushdown automata?

 ### Further development